Servicing a new vehicle under warranty in New Zealand?

-Can a car be serviced by someone other than the manufacturer’s agent or dealer in New Zealand without voiding warranties?
+Can a vehicle be serviced by someone other than the manufacturer’s agent or dealer in New Zealand without voiding warranties?
 Can Ryco Filters be used over genuine parts?
 The short answer is ‘yes’ however some conditions may apply – if in doubt, check the wording of the warranty.

 Consumer guarantees: These are statutory guarantees under the Consumer Guarantees Act that automatically apply to vehicle purchases and vehicle servicing.
 These apply regardless of any other warranty offered by a seller or manufacturer.
 There is no requirement for a vehicle to be serviced by an authorised dealer for consumer guarantees to apply.
 An independent repairer can service a vehicle, and use his choice of appropriate quality products, without affecting these guarantees.